JacobHeldt/Portfolio/README.md

 # Portfolio
-Some of these projects are based of tutrials.
+Some of these projects include code of this tutorial: https://www.youtube.com/watch?v=01sAkU_NvOY&t=18146s
-Most from this one: https://www.youtube.com/watch?v=01sAkU_NvOY&t=18146s